-- 2. From 1 January 2028, Member States shall ensure that, by 31 May each year, the regulated entity surrenders a number of allowances covered by this Chapter, that is equal to the total emissions, corresponding to the quantity of fuels released for consumption pursuant to Annex III, during the preceding calendar year as verified in accordance with Articles 15 and 30f, and that those allowances are subsequently cancelled. - 3.
-Until 31 December 2030, by way of derogation from the first and second paragraphs, where a regulated entity established in a given Member State is subject to a national carbon tax in force for the years 2027 to 2030, covering an activity referred to in Annex III, the competent authority of the Member State concerned may exempt that regulated entity from the obligation to surrender allowances under paragraph 2 for a given reference year, provided that: - (a) the Member State concerned notifies the Commission of its national carbon tax, covering an activity referred to in Annex III by 31 December 2023 and the national law setting the tax rates applicable for the years 2027 to 2030 has, at that point in time, entered into force.
-The Member State concerned shall notify the Commission of any subsequent change to the national carbon tax; - (b) for the reference year, the national carbon tax of the Member State concerned effectively paid by that regulated entity is higher than the average auction clearing price of the emissions trading system established under this Chapter; - (c) the regulated entity fully complies with the obligations under Article 30b on the greenhouse emissions permits and Article 30f on the monitoring, reporting and verification of its emissions;
+- 2. From 1 January 2028, Member States shall ensure that, by 31 May each year, the regulated entity surrenders an amount of allowances covered by this Chapter that is equal to the regulated entity's total emissions, corresponding to the quantity of fuels released for consumption pursuant to Annex III, during the preceding calendar year as verified in accordance with Articles 15 and 30f, and that those allowances are subsequently cancelled. - 3.
+Until 31 December 2030, by way of derogation from paragraphs 1 and 2, where a regulated entity established in a given Member State is subject to a national carbon tax in force for the years 2027 to 2030, covering the activity referred to in Annex III, the competent authority of the Member State concerned may exempt that regulated entity from the obligation to surrender allowances under paragraph 2 for a given reference year, provided that: - (a) the Member State concerned notifies the Commission of that national carbon tax by 31 December 2023, and the national law setting the tax rates applicable for the years 2027 to 2030 has, by that date, entered into force; the Member State concerned shall notify the Commission of any subsequent change to the national carbon tax;

-- (d) the Member State concerned notifies the Commission of the application of any such exemption and the corresponding volume of allowances to be cancelled in accordance with point (g) and the delegated acts adopted pursuant to Article 10(4) by 31 May of the year after the reference year; - (e) the Commission does not raise an objection to the application of the derogation on the ground that the measure notified is not in conformity with the conditions set out in this paragraph, within three months from a notification under point (a) or within one month after the notification for the relevant year under point (d); - (f) the Member State concerned does not auction the volume of allowances referred to in Article 30d(4) for a particular reference year until the quantity of volume of allowances to be cancelled under this paragraph is determined in accordance with point (g).
-The Member State concerned shall not auction any of the additional volume of allowances pursuant to Article 30d(2), first subparagraph. - (g) the Member State concerned cancels a volume of allowances from the total quantity of allowances to be auctioned by it referred to in Article 30d(4) for the reference year equal to the verified emissions of that regulated entity under this Chapter for the reference year.
-Where the volume of allowance that remains to be auctioned in the reference year following application of point f) is below the volume of allowances to be cancelled under this paragraph, the Member State concerned shall ensure that it cancels the volume of allowances corresponding to the difference by the end of the year after the reference year; and
+- (b) for the reference year, the national carbon tax of the Member State concerned effectively paid by that regulated entity is higher than the average auction clearing price of the emissions trading system established under this Chapter; - (c) the regulated entity fully complies with the obligations under Article 30b on greenhouse emissions permits and Article 30f on monitoring, reporting and verification of its emissions; - (d) the Member State concerned notifies the Commission of the application of any such exemption and the corresponding amount of allowances to be cancelled in accordance with point (g) of this subparagraph and the delegated acts adopted pursuant to Article 10(4), by 31 May of the year after the reference year; - (e) the Commission does not raise an objection to the application of the derogation on the ground that the measure notified is not in conformity with the conditions set out in this paragraph, within three months of a notification under point (a) of this subparagraph or within one month of the notification for the relevant year under point (d) of this subparagraph;

+- (f) the Member State concerned does not auction the amount of allowances referred to in Article 30d(5) for a particular reference year until the amount of allowances to be cancelled under this paragraph is determined in accordance with point (g) of this subparagraph; the Member State concerned shall not auction any of the additional amount of allowances pursuant to Article 30d(2), first subparagraph; - (g) the Member State concerned cancels an amount of allowances from the total quantity of allowances to be auctioned by it, referred to in Article 30d(5), for the reference year, which is equal to the verified emissions of that regulated entity under this Chapter for the reference year; where the amount of allowances that remains to be auctioned in the reference year following application of point (f) of this subparagraph is below the amount of allowances to be cancelled under this paragraph, the Member State concerned shall ensure that it cancels the amount of allowances corresponding to the difference by the end of the year after the reference year; and